 “With great power comes great responsibility.”

 Since you’ve passed liability on to your corporation, that corporation needs to take on a certain level of ownership.
 This is so people can trust in company structures and prevent business owners from taking advantage of the system.
-This is another reason why a GmbH must publicly release their financial statements at the end of the year—it’s another layer of trust.
+This is another reason why a GmbH must publicly release its financial statements at the end of the year—it’s another layer of trust.

 Finally, tax rates for GmbH companies will vary, but at the corporate level, a GmbH must pay two taxes: corporate takes (around 15%) and trade tax (also around 15%).
 If you want to pay out money to shareholders there may be another tax, but that doesn’t apply to every company.